Woman scaled two fences to escape managed isolation; Govt says no failure of process

-A woman scaled two fences, including one 1.82m high, to escape from a managed isolation facility in Auckland last night.
+A woman who scaled two fences to escape from managed isolation facility last night has been charged.

-The 43-year-old woman, who has tested negative for Covid-19, has been recaptured and now faces a six month jail term or a $4000 fine if she is charged under the Government's Covid legislation.

-She absconded from the Pullman Hotel on foot shortly before 6.20pm and was located a couple of blocks away on Anzac Ave at 8pm.
+The 43-year-old fled on foot from the Pullman Hotel shortly before 6.20pm on Saturday.

+She was located a couple of blocks away by police on Anzac Ave at 8pm.

+Police said in a statement tonight she was medically assessed while in Police custody and was deemed fit to return to managed isolation.

+She is now facing a charge breach of section 26(1) of the COVID-19 Public Health Response Act 2020 and has been summonsed to appear before the Auckland District Court as soon as her managed isolation is finished.

 READ MORE: